 (Photo courtesy of NetPS Plant Finder)

 Grown for delicate ornamental bronze colored foliage carried all season long; great in a moist border in partial shade or sun, does not like to dry out

-Bronze Hair Sedge's attractive grassy leaves are coppery-bronze in color.
+Bronze Hair Sedge is primarily valued in the garden for its interestingly mounded form.
+Its attractive grassy leaves are coppery-bronze in color.
 The foliage often turns brown in fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Bronze Hair Sedge is an herbaceous evergreen perennial grass with a mounded form.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.